Crunch-io/webdocs/crunch/crunch_variable-display-in-expanded-view.md

 ---
-title: "Changing Variable Display in Expanded View"
+title: Variable Display Options in Tables
 audience: all
 ---